George A. Baer: Life in Switzerland

 However, by 1931 the Nazi movement in Germany made it difficult for Baer, whose father was Jewish, to find employment.
 So, he decided to move to Zürich, Switzerland.
 Within a few years he set up his own shop and married Martha Lena (Maly) Guyer, a Swiss artist at that time specializing in fabric design, primarily curtains for upscale restaurants.
 During the next 15 years a number of George Baer’s book covers were designed or greatly influenced by Maly.

 In 1941 the Baers with their sons bought a farmhouse in Bassersdorf, a small village just outside of Zürich, where they practiced their respective crafts, tended a large garden, and managed a small menagerie of sheep, chickens, and eventually even a cow.
 After the war several weekly magazines featured this bookbinder/artist/farming family that by all appearances seemed to have found “the happy life”.
-Among the problems not mentioned in these articles was the fact that Maly, whose Swiss roots go back to Jakob Gujer (also written as Guyer) in the early 1700s, lost her Swiss citizenship because she married a foreigner, and their three Swiss born children also were stateless.
+Among the problems not mentioned in these articles was that Maly, whose Swiss roots go back to Jakob Gujer (also written as Guyer) in the early 1700s, lost her Swiss citizenship because she married a foreigner, and their three Swiss born children also were stateless.
 As a result, early in the war, the US-born George Baer contacted the US consulate in Zürich to establish his right to US citizenship.
 In 1949, being unable to resolve the citizenship issue with the Swiss authorities, George Baer decided to move to the US where the rest of the family joined him in 1951.